 Macroeconomic conditions, the second force impacting valuations, affect prices as a result of the following factors:

-• Record low-interest rates during the past decade, making capital cheap for practice buyers
+• Record low-interest rates during the past decade, and during the pandemic in particular where rates were near 0%, making capital cheap for practice buyers

 • Stable economic conditions and slow but steady economic growth